chipzoller/hugo-clarity/README.md

 ...
 ```

-The path is relative to the `static` directory if not using [Page Bundles](#organizing-page-resources), and relative to the post's own directory if using them.
+The path for the featured image is relative to the `static` directory if not using [Page Bundles](#organizing-page-resources), and relative to the post's own directory if using them.

 Two other frontmatter settings allow you to set alt text for the featured image and an optional caption.